 Map the Source Field Name/Source Data to the Destination Field Name, click Save map file to reuse later, then click Next.

-In the example below, the import has failed as the data is for synchronising – it isn't new stock to be added.
+The import will fail as the data is for synchronising – it isn't new stock to be added.
 Importing new stock requires far more information, and the legend at the top of the Import Data screen indicates the issues with various columns and rows.
-Once satisfied the file correct, click OK, then Synchronise.
+Click Synchronise.
 This will ensure that everything is correct prior to importing.

 |